Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 ### **How to Operate:**
 - In each agent loop, you **must** specify the **Route** tag.
-  This field helps the system know whether you are invoking the tool creation, update, or debugging process (**Tool**), utilizing an existing tool (**Action**), or providing the final answer (**Final**).
+  This field helps the system know whether you are invoking the tool creation, update, debugging, removal process (**Tool**), utilizing an existing tool (**Action**), or providing the final answer (**Final**).
 - **Use Option 1**: Always request the appropriate action using the Tool Agent in Option 1 when:
   - A tool is missing from the `tool box`.
   - A tool needs updating to meet new requirements.
   - A tool needs debugging due to an error.
+  - A tool is non-functional even after debugging and needs to be removed.
   - Missing Python packages need to be installed.
 - **Use Option 2**: Only use a tool if it is present in the `tool box`.
 Never make a tool call without verifying its availability.
-If the tool is unavailable, update or debug the tool as needed via Option 1.
+If the tool is unavailable, update, debug, or remove the tool as needed via Option 1.
 - **Use Option 3**: When you’ve completed the task or already know the answer, present the final answer using markdown formatting.
 Only move to Option 3 when the final answer is ready.
 You can jump to Option 3 if the task is simple and you already know the answer.

 ---

 ### **Important Note:**
 - **In every iteration, always include the `Route` tag**.
 The `Route` indicates whether you are:
-  - Requesting the creation, update, or debugging of a tool, or the installation of missing packages (**Tool**),
+  - Requesting the creation, update, debugging, or removal of a tool, or the installation of missing packages (**Tool**),
   - Using a tool to obtain information (**Action**),
   - Or delivering the final answer to the user (**Final**).
   **Missing the `Route` tag** will cause the system to lose track of your progress, so ensure it is present in every response.